Featured Steamy Paranormal Romance

 Combination of Love and Ghosts

 Once Maggie started writing a story that was meant to be a straight forward romance, but before she knew, it there was a ghost on the page.
 He just wouldn’t go away.
 The only thing to do, was to give the pest a job.
-Ghosts are after all impressions of the people they once were.
+Ghosts are, after all, impressions of the people they once were.

 The Bridesmaids, Weddings & Honeymoons series will ultimately consist of 5 books – the first three are available now, namely Runaway Couple, He’s Married and You’re Wrong.
 The series starts with the history between the bridesmaid and best man at a wedding.
 In book 2, the bride discovers the groom’s seemingly unsurmountable secret.
 And in book 3 assumptions and the reluctance with which people let go of them is explored.
 The story of the ghosts haunting the hotel builds through the books until in book 5 their full story is revealed.

 Roxanne’s Ghost is a duology spanning four days.
 It is a time error story of unexpected love, deceit, witchcraft, and the love of identical twin sisters for the same man.
 In book 1, Find My Love, a prospective nanny for a four-year-old child, arrives on the scene for her interview.
 It is Friday the 13th.
 Ben, the child’s father is not pleased when his sister-in-law – and his late wife’s twin sister arrives unexpectedly.
-Immediately strange things start happening.
+Immediately, strange things start happening.
 The story draws to a dramatic end in book 2, Worthy To Love.

 Maggie loves perfume, and is very rarely without.
 She loves her tea by day and Autumn Harvest Crackling by night.
 And for the sake of world peace, don’t tamper with her soapies’ recordings, or with the internet connection.
-Being married to a chef, she became a great home cook.
+Being married to a chef, she became a good home cook.
 The result is that she is nearly as passionate about food as she is about creating alpha heroes every woman will fall in love with, just as she does, every time.

 The strangest thing is that cats have never played any kind of role in her stories, as she is owned by two of them.
-That changes in Finders Keepers, when a smart-ass furly tries to rule the roost.
+That changes in Finders Keepers, when a smart-ass furball tries to rule the roost.

 Check out Maggie’s books here: https://www.amazon.com/Maggie-Tideswell/e/B005GJ3DG8/ref=dp_byline_cont_ebooks_1